Skip to content

 RoleMeaning

-SourceSends traffic to a multicast group.
+SourceSends traffic to a multicast group

-ReceiverWants traffic for a multicast group.
+ReceiverWants traffic for a multicast group

-GroupMulticast destination address, usually in 224.0.0.0/4 for IPv4.
+GroupMulticast destination address in 224.0.0.0/4

-First-hop routerRouter near the source.
+First-hop routerRouter near the source

-Last-hop routerRouter near receivers.
+Last-hop routerRouter near the receivers

-Rendezvous PointShared meeting point used by PIM Sparse Mode.
+Rendezvous Point (RP)Shared meeting point for PIM Sparse Mode

 Verify: